palomakop/txxt-bridge/README.md

 ## Troubleshooting Tip

 In the Twilio function editor, there is a toggle labeled "Live logs off."
 If you switch it on, any `console.log()` messages in your code will appear live in the bottom panel, along with information about the function as it's triggered.

+## Updates

+The new version contains some hardcoded values (redacted) for to: and from: phone numbers for a notification to a moderator.
+I should have made these env variables.
+Will fix in a future update and also add more notes in the docs about the external function I made to delete posts for moderation purposes.